 Boundaries and Relationships

 This resource is a record of a request.
 It does not represent the actual flow of communication.
 The use of CommunicationRequest excludes requests for referrals which are covered by the ReferralRequest resource.
-It also excludes requests for therapy or counciling which would be handled by the ProcedureRequest resource.
+It also excludes requests for therapy or counseling which would be handled by the ProcedureRequest resource.
 The performance of a CommunicationRequest may result in a Communication resource.

 source\communicationrequest\communicationrequest-notes.xml